-"Biomass" means nonfossilized and biodegradable organic material originating from plants, animals, and microorganisms, including products, by-products, residues, and waste from agriculture, forestry, and related industries as well as the nonfossilized and biodegradable organic fractions of municipal wastewater and industrial waste,

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC including gases and liquids recovered from the decomposition of nonfossilized and biodegradable organic material.
+"Biomass" means nonfossilized and biodegradable organic material originating from plants, animals, and microorganisms, including products, by-products, residues, and waste from agriculture, forestry, and related industries as well as the nonfossilized and biodegradable organic fractions of municipal wastewater and industrial waste, including gases and liquids recovered from the decomposition of nonfossilized and biodegradable organic material.

-"Biomass-derived fuels," "biomass fuels," or "biofuels" means fuels derived from biomass that have at least 4030 percent lower GHG emissions based on a full life-cycle analysis when compared to petroleum fuels for which biofuels are capable as serving as a substitute.
+"Biomass-derived fuels," "biomass fuels," or "biofuels" means fuels derived from biomass that have at least 40 30 percent lower GHG emissions based on a full life-cycle analysis when compared to petroleum fuels for which biofuels are capable as serving as a substitute, as reported under WAC 173-441-122.